npnpatidar/rajasthan/docs/RAS/Science and Technology/2_Physics.md

 ### Dual Nature of Light

 1.  **Wave Nature:**
-    *   Light exhibits wave-like properties, primarily demonstrated by phenomena like *diffraction* (bending around small obstacles) and *interference* (where light added to light can produce darkness, as shown in Young's double-slit experiment).
+    *   Light exhibits *wave-like properties*, primarily demonstrated by phenomena like *diffraction* (bending around small obstacles) and *interference* (where light added to light can produce darkness, as shown in Young's double-slit experiment).
     *   Light waves are *transverse electromagnetic waves*, propagating at a speed $c \approx 3 \times 10^8$ m/s in a vacuum.
-    *   *Polarisation* further confirms the transverse nature of light waves.
+    *   *Polarisation* further confirms the *transverse nature* of light waves.
     *   The wave properties are described by frequency ($\nu$), wavelength ($\lambda$), and velocity ($c$), related by $c = \nu\lambda$.
 Wavenumber ($\bar{\nu}$) is also used, defined as $\bar{\nu} = 1/\lambda$.

 2.  **Particle Nature:**